moria-ai-labs/moria-ai-labs.github.io/use_case1.md

 ---
 layout: page
-title: "User Case: The Prancing Pony Inn"
+title: "The Prancing Pony Inn"
 permalink: /use_case1/
 ---